envoi-io/envoi-cloud-render/README.md

-# AWS Deadline Cloud Setup Script
+# Envoi Cloud Render Farm

 This bash script automates the end-to-end setup of a basic AWS Deadline Cloud environment.
 It handles the creation of all necessary resources, including an S3 bucket for storage, a Deadline Cloud farm, IAM roles with correct trust policies, a queue, a service-managed fleet, and the association between the queue and the fleet.